gaurav-k-prasad/shell/test.md

 16. $PATH\ $PATH
 17. cat < read.txt | grep a | grep b > write.txt && echo "hello world" ; echo "bruh done\n"
 18. $, $$
+19. ai create a test.py file and make a tensorflow code for classification model and run it and log the output into a log.txt file.
+For this task use conda activate tf and then run it

 ---